-27-39 additional credit hours of engineering (CHE, CIE, CPE, EGR, ELE, EVE, MEE) Credit hours in excess of requirements may used as free elective credit.
-27-39
+25-39 additional credit hours of engineering (BME, CHE, CIE, CPE, EGR, ELE, EVE, MEE) Credit hours in excess of requirements may used as free elective credit.
+25-39

-32-35 credit hours of core requirements not included in the major.
+29-32 credit hours of core requirements not included in the major.

-Introduction to Programming

 Engineering students take EGR 100 (see above) instead of SSC 101.

-Engineering students need only take nine credit hours of humanities social science elective.
-32-35

-(HUM) and need not take HUM 304.

-Students in the chemical engineering concentration need only take one
+Engineering students need only take nine credit hours of humanities (HUM) and need not take HUM 304.
+Engineering students take ECO 270 as one of the two social science electives.
+Students in the chemical engineering concentration need not take a second social science elective in addition to ECO 270.

-Zero to four additional credit hours of free electives.
+Two to four additional credit hours of free electives.